Chef Bianca Azupardo presents inspired seasonal menus that showcase locally-sourced ingredients, complemented by stunning views of the city.

 About the Speaker

-Jo Briggs is Associate Curator of 18th– and 19th-Century Art at the Walters Art Museum in Baltimore, where she has worked since 2011.
+Jo Briggs is the Jennie Walters Delano Curator of 18th- & 19th-Century Art at the Walters Art Museum (Baltimore, MD), where she has worked since 2011.
 She has curated exhibitions on Fabergé, the early history of the Walters’ collection, the American sculptor William Henry Rinehart, and Charles Rennie Mackintosh.
 Her research has appeared in the scholarly journals Art History, Oxford Art Journal, Victorian Studies, and Nineteenth-Century Art Worldwide, among others, and in 2016 Manchester University Press published her first book Novelty Fair: British Visual Culture between Chartism and the Great Exhibition, based on postdoctoral research completed at the Yale Center for British Art.
 She is currently collaborating with Susan Weber and her team at the Bard Graduate Center to curate Majolica Mania, a major exhibition and publication on 19th-century majolica in a transatlantic context.

 Header image: Monogrammed Fountain, 1861-62, Minton Ceramics Manufactory (English, founded 1796), Lead-glazed earthenware (majolica), Walters Art Museum, 48.2890, Gift of Deborah and Philip English, 2018